Partner views on trainee roles at Lewis Silkin

 Here you can read some Q&As from our Training Principals Matthew Rowbotham and Shalina Crossley.

-OUR 2021 TRAINING CONTRACT APPLICATIONS ARE NOW OPEN!
+OUR 2021 TRAINING CONTRACT APPLICATIONS HAVE NOW CLOSED.

 Matthew Rowbotham, Trainee Recruitment Partner